mihaaairu/yummy_slack/README.md

 >
 > <kbd> <img src="/app/resources/images/start_pop_up.png" /> </kbd> <kbd> <img src="/app/resources/images/complete_pop_up.png" /> </kbd> <kbd> <img src="/app/resources/images/warning_pop_up.png" /> </kbd>

-> [!TIP]
->To start backup, choose necessary chats / channels from the relevant groups and press `Start Backup`.
+__To start backup, choose necessary chats / channels from the relevant groups and press `Start Backup`.__

 That's all.
-Feel free to use this App as it is / fork / modify.
+Feel free to use this App as it is / fork / modify as you want.